MirrorNetworking/Mirror/docs/Components/NetworkManager.md

 The Inspector for the Network Manager in the Editor allows you to configure and control many things related to networking.

 Note: You should only ever have one active Network Manager in each Scene.
-Do not place the Network Manager component on a networked GameObject (one which has a [Network Identity] component), because Unity disables these when the Scene loads.
+Do not place the Network Manager component on a networked GameObject (one which has a Network Identity component), because Unity disables these when the Scene loads.

-If you are already familiar with multiplayer game development, you might find it useful to know that the Network Manager component is implemented entirely using the [High-level API] (HLAPI), so everything it does is also available to you through scripting.
+If you are already familiar with multiplayer game development, you might find it useful to know that the Network Manager component is implemented entirely using the High-level API (HLAPI), so everything it does is also available to you through scripting.
 For advanced users, if you find that you need to expand on the Network Manager component’s features, you can use scripting to derive your own class from NetworkManager and customize its behaviour by overriding any of the virtual function hooks that it provides.
 However, the Network Manager component wraps up a lot of useful functionality into a single place, and makes creating, running and debugging multiplayer games as simple as possible.

 ## Game State Management

 A Networking multiplayer game can run in three modes - as a client, as a dedicated server, or as a “Host” which is both a client and a server at the same time.

-If you’re using the [Network Manager HUD], it automatically tells the Network Manager which mode to start in, based on which options the player selects.
+If you’re using the Network Manager HUD, it automatically tells the Network Manager which mode to start in, based on which options the player selects.
 If you’re writing your own UI that allows the player to start the game, you’ll need to call these from your own code.
 These methods are:

 -   NetworkManager.StartClient